 Hierarchical organizations in general improve overall system scalability.
-In this paper, we have proposed a generic framework for the hierarchical organization of peer-topeer overlay network, and we have demonstrated the various advantages it offers over a flat organization.
+An example of a hierarchical organization is the Internet routing architecture with intra-domain routing protocols such as RIP or OSPF, and with BGP as inter-domain routing protocol.
+In this paper, we have proposed a generic framework for the hierarchical organization of peer-to-peer overlay network, and we have demonstrated the various advantages it offers over a flat organization.
 A hierarchical design offers higher stability by using more "reliable" peers (superpeers) at the top levels.
 It can use various inter- and intra-group lookup algorithms simultaneously, and treats join/leave events and key migration as local events that affect a single group.
 By gathering peers into groups based on topological proximity, a hierarchical organization also generates less messages in the wide area and can significantly improve the lookup performance.
-Finally, our architecture is ideally suited for caching popular content in local groups.
+Finally, as shown in Section 3, our architecture is ideally suited for caching popular content in local groups.
+By first querying the responsible peer within ones own group, popular objects are dynamically pulled into the various groups.
+This local-group caching can dramatically reduce download delays in peer-to-peer file-sharing systems.

 We have presented an instantiation of our hierarchical peer organization using Chord at the top level.
 The Chord lookup algorithm required only minor adaptations to deal with groups instead of individual peers.
-When all peers are available, a hierarchical organization reduces the length of the lookup path by a factor of $\frac{\log P}{\log I}$, for I groups and P peers.
-A hierarchical organization reduces the length of the lookup path dramatically when superpeers are far more stable than regular peers.
+We have analyzed and quantified the improvement in lookup performance of hierarchical Chord.
+When all peers are available, an hierarchical organization reduces the length of the lookup path by a factor of $\frac{\log P}{\log I}$, where I is the number of groups and P is the total number of peers.
+When each peer is down with a certain probability, a hierarchical organization reduces the length of the lookup path dramatically for the case where the failure probability of superpeers is smaller than the failure probability of regular peers.